glendawei/database_project/README.md

       python app.py
       ```
    4. **Access the Application**:
-      Once the application is running, open your browser (e.g., Google Chrome, Safari) and navigate to the following address:
+      Once the application is running, open on Google Chrome and navigate to the following address:
       ```
       http://127.0.0.1:<port>
       ```